 Climate on the Coast of Peru

-Bathed by the cold currents of the Pacific, the Peruvian coast enjoys an arid and sunny climate most of the year.
-Stretching from Tumbes in the north to Tacna in the south, this region has unique climatic characteristics, making it ideal for various activities and year-round exploration.
+The Peruvian coast, bathed by the cold currents of the Pacific, has an arid climate all year round, with plenty of sunshine on the north and south coasts and cloudier skies on the central coast.
+This region, stretching from Tumbes in the north to Tacna in the south, has unique climatic characteristics that make it ideal for a variety of activities and explorations throughout the year.

 In the north, cities like Piura and Tumbes experience warm and sunny weather almost all year, with temperatures exceeding 30 °C (86 °F) during the summer (December to March).
 This area is perfect for those seeking paradisiacal beaches, world-class surfing, and vibrant marine life.